-The field appraiser is responsible for the data entry of his / her fieldwork into the computer file.
-This responsibility includes not only data entry, but also quality assurance in reviewing the work after data is entered.
-The majority of the data collected in the field is input by computer staff with review by the field appraiser.
+The field appraiser is responsible for the data entry of his/her fieldwork into the computer file.
+This responsibility incudes not only data entry, but also quality assurance in reviewing the work after data is entered.
 Data updates and file modification for property descriptions and input accuracy is conducted as the responsibility of the field appraiser and appraisal supervisors.

-Field Review
+Field Reviews

-The date of last inspection and the CAD appraiser responsible are listed on the CAMA record or property card.
+The date of last inspection and the CAD appraiser responsible are listed on the CAMA record.
 If a property owner or jurisdiction disputes the district's records concerning this data during a hearing, via a telephone call or other correspondence received, the record may be corrected based on the evidence provided or an on-site inspection may be conducted.
 Typically, a field inspection is requested to verify this information for the current year's valuation or for the next year's valuation.
 Every year a field review of real property located in certain areas or neighborhoods in the jurisdiction is done during the data review/re-list field effort.
 A field review is performed on all personal property accounts to confirm taxable situs each year.